IlyasMoutawwakil/py-txi/README.md

 - **Easy to use**: Py-TXI is designed to be used in a similar way to Transformers API.
 - **Automatic cleanup**: Py-TXI stops the Docker container when your code finishes or fails.
 - **Batched inference**: Py-TXI supports sending a batch of inputs to the server for inference.
+- **Automatic port allocation**: Py-TXI automatically allocates a free port for the Inference server.
 - **Configurable**: Py-TXI allows you to configure the Inference servers using a simple configuration object.
 - **Verbose**: Py-TXI streams the logs of the underlying Docker container to the main process so you can debug easily.